Best gaming keyboards: Our picks for the top budget, mid-tier, and RGB boards

 - All of our keyboard reviews

 Choosing a gaming keyboard is a matter of personal taste.
-The best for one person could be Cherry Browns and white backlighting.
-For another, it could be Razer Greens and a rippling RGB glow.
-Gigantic wrist pads, compact shapes, numeric keypads, macro keys, volume controls—a ton of keyboards exist because everyone wants a different mix of features.
+To that point, there are a plethora of options, with a dizzying mix of features.
+One person could be into Cherry Browns and white backlighting.
+Another might favor Razer Greens and a rippling RGB glow.
+Gigantic wrist pads, compact shapes, numeric keypads, macro keys, volume controls....
+You get the picture

-To help you sort through the piles of options, we’ve sifted through the latest and greatest to come up with our top recommendations.
-All of these focus on mechanical keyboards, and for good reason—they’re simply more comfortable to use over the long haul.
+To help you sort through the many options, we’ve rounded up a large number of planks, putting them through their paces, to come up with our top recommendations.
+All of these are mechanical keyboards, and for good reason—they’re simply more comfortable to use over the long haul.
 But we’re open-minded, so if we encounter an alternative that works well, you may see it appear on this list.
 We’ll keep updating it periodically as we test new keyboards.

 Not too long ago, the CM Storm QuickFire TK was the go-to recommendation for a sub-$100 mechanical keyboard.
 For good reason, too: Classic black-rectangle design, no number pad for those who hate them, and fully backlit (with the color varying based on the switch you choose).
 Plus, it uses genuine Cherry MX switches.